Dan-Patterson/numpy_geometry/arcpro_npg/npg/README.md

 # Working with npg

+**NOTE**

+I am in the process of updating to the 2.9 toolbox format.
+Wait until I am done if you are using ArcGIS Pro 2.9.

 **Tools and the Toolbox**

 The toolbox ( ``npg_tools.tbx`` ) and the script ( ``tbx_tools.py`` ) in this folder, plus the contents of the ``npg`` folder are used to define the Geo class and provide the ability work with geometry.